rkrevolution/xdpm/README.md

 xdpm ls -w prerelease                # List installed plugins in Adobe XD Prerelease `develop` folder
 ```

-You can install plugins that are currently installed in Adobe XD using `ls`.
+You can list plugins that are currently installed in Adobe XD using `ls`.

 ## Help